kimkukhwa/mywebsite/README.md

 ## Introduction
 ----------------
-In this project, I focused on developing key skills for website creation using Git, GitHub, and ChatGPT.
-Specifically, I covered essential commands and features of Git/GitHub, emphasizing their application in utilizing Git Pages for free website hosting.
+In this project, I brushed up on essential Git commands and explored basic GitHub features.
+I then used ChatGPT to help me create a personal blog, showcasing how to use Git Pages for free website hosting.

 ## Summary
 ----------------